 program that will keep track of my time.
 Some family members saw

-what I have done and told me that it was so cool that I really should
+what I have done and told me that it was so cool that I really

-really love.
-I have kept the original program intact and people
+people really love.
+I have kept the original program intact and

-version because it's just plain cool.
+want the latest version because it's just plain cool.